Skip to main content

 Nice-to-have

-Useful for enterprise clients that require it.
-Not a quality signal on its own.
+Useful for enterprise clients (BFSI, government, large corporates) that require it on the RFP.
+Not a quality signal on its own — best PMs often lack certifications, weak ones have three each.

 Agile coaching experience

-Some clients want PMs who can also coach Agile practices.
-Worth a premium if true.
+Some clients want PMs who also coach Agile practices — sprint planning, retrospectives, story sizing, backlog grooming.
+Worth a premium if both skills are genuine.

 Vendor management